UXDProtocol/uxd-program/README.md

 Instantiate a new `MangoDepository` PDA for a given collateral mint.
 A depository is a vault in charge a Collateral type, the associated mango account and insurance fund.

+### `RegisterZODepository`

+Instantiate a new `ZODepository` PDA for a given collateral mint.
+A depository is a vault in charge a Collateral type, the associated ZO margin account and insurance fund.

-### `RebalanceDepository` (TODO - Planned post release as the first capped release will be protected from liquidation by the insurance in the event of overweighed positions)
+### `Rebalance<>Depository` (TODO - Planned post release as the first capped release will be protected from liquidation by the insurance in the event of overweighed positions)

 Rebalance the health of one repository.
 Short Perp PNL will change over time.
 When it does, other users can settle match us (forcing the update of our balance, as this unsettle PnL is virtual, i.e. we don't pay interests on it)